Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

 Fluid dynamics is best described as a long-wavelength, low-frequency limit of an underlying microscopic theory.
-BE governs the evolution of single particle phase-space distribution function $f\equiv f(x,p)$ which provides a reliably accurate description of the microscopic dynamics in the dilute limit.
-With this motivation, our starting point for the derivation of hydrodynamic equations is relativistic BE with relaxation time approximation for the collision term \cite{Anderson_Witting}
+Further, BE governs the temporal evolution of single particle phase-space distribution function $f\equiv f(x,p)$ which provides a reliably accurate description of the microscopic dynamics in the dilute limit.
+With this motivation, our starting point for the derivation of hydrodynamic equations is relativistic BE with RTA for the collision term \cite{Anderson_Witting}